 You know that physical activity is good for you, but do you know why?

 In medicine, there is no magical cure.
 But if there was one, that would be a physical activity.
-No other therapy provides as many health benefits that regular exercise and physical activity does regardless of age, sex or physical ability.
+No other therapy provides as many health benefits that regular exercise and physical activity do regardless of age, sex, or physical ability.
 Physical activity is an important step you can take to improve your health and quality of life.
-Regular physical activities may help prevent or delay many health problems such as heart disease, brain disease, cancer, obesity, type-2 diabetes, depression and anxiety.
+Regular physical activities may help prevent or delay many health problems such as heart disease, brain disease, cancer, obesity, type-2 diabetes, depression, and anxiety.
 Being active may help you look and feel better, both now and in the future.
-Unfortunately, many Indians and Americans still aren’t moving enough and does not include protein, vitamin, calcium and many essential components a body requires in their diet to reap the rewards.
-Take a step towards better health, cholesterol level, heart health and many other benefits and get started today.
+Unfortunately, many Indians and Americans still aren’t moving enough and do not include protein, vitamin, calcium, and many essential components a body requires in their diet to reap the rewards.
+Take a step towards better health, cholesterol level, heart health, and many other benefits and get started today.

 It’s a natural mood lifter.

 Regular physical activity can relieve stress, anxiety, depression and anger.
 You know that "feel good sensation" you get after doing something physical?
 Think of it as a happy pill with no side effects!
 Most people notice they feel better over time as physical activity becomes a regular part of their lives.